EssenceSentry/awesome-web-resources/README.md

 - [The Stanford Question Answering Dataset](https://rajpurkar.github.io/SQuAD-explorer/) – Stanford Question Answering Dataset (SQuAD) is a new reading comprehension dataset, consisting of questions posed by crowdworkers on a set of Wikipedia articles, where the answer to every question is a segment of text, or span, from the corresponding reading passage.
 With 100,000+ question-answer pairs on 500+ articles, SQuAD is significantly larger than previous reading comprehension datasets.

+- [LVIS: A dataset for large vocabulary instance segmentation.](https://www.lvisdataset.org/) – A new dataset for long tail object recognition.

 ## Encyclopedias

 - [Scholarpedia](http://www.scholarpedia.org/article/Main_Page)